spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/2-debugging-scdf-streams.md

 description: 'Debugging Data Flow Stream deployments'
 ---

-# Debugging Streams in SCDF
+# Debugging Streams in Data Flow

 If a stream fails to deploy: